 , easily amongst his best, J.G.
 Ballard explored the psychological, sexual, and even epidemiological implications of landscape design.
 This is "the secret life of the business park," Ballard writes.

 At one point the book's narrator is speaking with the corporate director of Eden-Olympia, a planned live/work community in southern France.
 The director somewhat off-handedly refers to medical research that the narrator's own wife, a doctor, has been performing: "She's running a new computer model," the director says, "tracing the spread of nasal viruses across Eden-Olympia.
 She has a hunch that if people moved their chairs a further eighteen inches apart they'd stop the infectious vectors in their tracks."

 Perfectly calibrated down to the inch – or perhaps the millimeter – modern space itself becomes a kind of medical regime, its bare white rooms an antiviral treatment that we mistake for interior design.

 Just as our city streets are wide enough to accommodate the turning radius of a specific class of passenger vehicle, our office cubicles, kindergarten playrooms, courts of law, and university lecture halls could be measured against the infectious vectors of specific pathogens.

 In the geometry of objects around us are the outer infectious edges of diseases we no longer suffer from; we have literally designed them out of modern space, denying their ability to spread.

 You go to the Salone del Mobile

-next year in Milan and discover that I've somehow released a new line of furniture.
+next year in Milan and discover that the CDC has unexpectedly released a new line of furniture.
 Each piece varies just slightly from the rest, in that their measurements have been dictated not by human comfort, international rates of shipment, or even by industrial timber specifications, but by the distances medically necessary to maintain between yourself and others in order to avoid respiratory infections.